 The elevated viewing platforms provide a vantage point above the Cumbungi which fringes much of the track, from which to bird watch.
 In order to deliver expansive scenery from the platforms, the structures have not been created as traditional bird hides, and therefore, a reminder to approach the shelters quietly and keep movement to a minimum, lest any native inhabitants take fright of boisterous guests.

 Note: The shelters are accessed by two steps and therefore do not currently provide access for wheelchairs, prams or visitors with restricted mobility.
-Due to structural design elements of the shelters, ramps meeting the Australian Standards to ensure visitor safety have not been installed at this time, however, the management proposes to accommodate ramp access to the shelters in due course.
-Additionally, viewing mounds (ramp access) are scheduled to be developed in the coming months to provide alternative elevation points for viewing.
+Due to structural design elements of the shelters, ramps meeting the Australian Standards to ensure visitor safety have not been installed at this time, however, the management proposes to accommodate ramp access to the shelters in future.
+Additionally, viewing mounds (ramp access) are scheduled to be developed to provide alternative elevation points for viewing.

 There is a lookout located at the end of Hooey Road which provides a panorama of the eastern extent of the wetlands; overlooking gilgai country and grassland.
 Parking is provided by a small cul-de-sac and access to the viewing site is wheelchair friendly.
 Hooey Road Lookout is accessed via Fivebough Road, which turns off Brobenah Road.